COVID-19: Workforce FAQs15/12/21

 If we have ongoing disciplinary matters, can we postpone these without unduly impacting the fairness of the process?

 Whilst there is no specific guidance on this point, the Employment Tribunals are likely to apply their usual approach to delay in these processes: where there is a good explanation for the delay and individuals are being kept informed, the risk of a challenge is significantly reduced.
-Employment Tribunals are likely to have sympathy for the fact that the NHS will have had to focus its efforts elsewhere at the current time.
-However, there will be an expectation that staff are not wholly neglected so it will be important to keep them abreast of any developments and if staff are currently suspended, it will be particularly important to keep this under review.
+Employment Tribunals are likely to have sympathy for the fact that the NHS will have had to focus its efforts elsewhere to cope with the COVID-19 "third wave".
+However, there remains an expectation that staff are not wholly neglected, particularly as, since the initial lockdown, Courts and Tribunals have now improved and increased their capacity for virtual hearings and are progressing and hearing cases using a combination of virtual, hybrid and in-person means.
+Employers can, and should, now take steps to progress their employment relations (ER) cases virtually if they cannot safely do so on a face to face basis.

 NHS Employers have produced a comprehensive resource page on their website, linking to the relevant guidance documents.
-This includes advice on: (a) health and wellbeing, (b) communication with staff with a case study), (c) bringing staff back, (d) increasing workforce supply, (e) enabling staff movement, and (f) assurance (for example, in relation to recruitment and indemnities).
+This includes advice on: (a) health and wellbeing, (b) communication with staff (with a case study), (c) bringing staff back, (d) increasing workforce supply, (e) enabling staff movement, (f) terms and conditions and (g) assurance (for example, in relation to recruitment and indemnities).
 The resource page can be accessed here.

-If you have any questions regarding these issues please contact Nicola Green or Sarah Parkinson.
+If you have any questions regarding these issues please contact Nicola Green or Gemma Taylor.